 Advice for people with sewage pumps or sewage grinders (Macerators).

-Although at the Basement Sump and Pump Co we do not service macerators we are often asked for advice by home-owners who have them installed as part of their basement installation.
+Although at the Basement Sump and Pump Co we are often asked for advice by home-owners who have them installed as part of their basement installation.
 Below we have collated some advice for owners of properties with macerators

 Sewage pumps have to move solids through the pump as opposed to sewage grinders that cut solids into smaller pieces that can then easily pass through the impeller and discharge pipes.
 In both cases though there is the potential for the impeller to become clogged as a result of our modern lifestyles and our waster disposal habits.